 3 step guide to making model free crowns with Dental System™

 In the last 3Shape Digital Trends Newsletter (August 2014), lab owner Sune Schmidt told his story about how he created a successful business model by offering model free crowns to his dentists.
-The crowns are dubbed model-free because they do not require the lab to make a model of the patients mouth to test and fit the CAM manufactured crowns.
-Market interest for model free crowns is growing every day and in this issue, Sune Schmidt reveals how he makes them.
+The crowns are dubbed model-free because they do not require the lab to make a model of the patient's mouth in order to test and fit the CAM manufactured crowns.
+Market interest for model-free crowns is growing every day and in this issue, Sune Schmidt reveals how he makes them.

 Schmidt Dental Lab is a relatively small family business based in Horsens, Denmark.
 This past September the lab shipped 211 model free crowns to dentists in Denmark.
 This broke their previous record of 160 model free crowns sent in August.
 The 211 manufactured crowns mark an increase in production per month of over 1200% year on year for the dental lab.
 The lab is also growing its client base due to more dentists hearing about the product.